michael-hartmann/caps/README.md

 --------
  - Calculate the free energy F(T,L/R) for different separations and temperatures
  - Calculate the free energy F(T→∞,L/R) in the high temperature limit
+ - Full support for perfect conductors, Drude metals, and generic metals described by a user-defined dielectric function
  - libcasimir is fast and reliable
  - ready to use programs: you don't have to modify the code
  - libcasimir is free software – you may use it or even modify it